-Guests who are injured at pool parties in Nevada often have the right to bring a lawsuit for damages such medical bills, lost wages and pain and suffering.
+Guests who get injured at pool parties in Las Vegas often have grounds to bring a lawsuit for damages such as medical bills, lost wages and pain and suffering.
 Common sources of injuries at Nevada pool parties include:

 - Unqualified or improperly trained lifeguards,